21 Best Seoul Attractions That You Can ONLY Try in Korea!

 That’s far from the full list, but I’m getting hungry.
 Make sure to check out my extensive Korean Food Guide if you want the real deal!

-Take Photobooth Photos
+Take Pictures at a Photobooth

 If you’ve walked down a single street in Seoul, chances are you’ve seen the self photobooth shops—they’re everywhere.
 These are small stores that usually have banners with photos of dewy-eyed girls at the front, and the inside has collections of accessories and photobooths.
 They’re extremely popular at the moment in Seoul for both individual and group shots with friends, and I highly recommend!
 A couple of strips is only 5,000 won, and it’s a fun activity to make some memories.